 obj = setEquality(obj,AEquality,bEquality) sets up linear equality constraints for portfolio weights.

 Given linear equality constraint matrix AEquality and vector bEquality, every weight in a portfolio Port must satisfy the following:

 You can also use dot notation to set up linear equality constraints for portfolio weights:.

 Linear equality constraints can be removed from a PortfolioMAD object by entering for each property you want to remove.

 MAD portfolio object [PortfolioMAD].

 To learn about attributes of methods, see Method Attributes in the MATLAB® Object-Oriented Programming documentation.

-Suppose you have a portfolio of five assets, and you want to ensure that the first three assets are 50% of your portfolio.
+Suppose you have a portfolio of five assets and you want to ensure that the first three assets are no more than 50% of your portfolio.
 Given PortfolioMAD object p, set the linear equality constraints and obtain the values for AEquality and bEquality:

 AEquality = 1 1 1 0 0 bEquality = 0.5000